7 Exercises Women Need to Know

 7 Intense Core Abdominal Pilates Exercises

 The following Pilates exercises are those that involve intense abdominal exercise.
-Women with pelvic floor problems may need to modify or avoid these types of Pilates exercises, particularly women with prolapse or after prolapse surgery.
+Women with pelvic floor dysfunction may need to modify or avoid these types of Pilates exercises, particularly women with prolapse or after prolapse surgery.
 If unsure speak with your Pilates instructor about how to modify your Pilates exercises to avoid strain on your pelvic floor.

 1. The Hundred